AmateurECE/twardyece-blog/_posts/2023-06-04-redfish-codegen-di-part-2.md

     )),
 ```

-The `ResourceLocator` constructs `tower::Service`s that wrap the Service its
+The `ResourceLocator` constructs `tower::Service`s (concrete type is
-constructed with.
+`ResourceLocatorService`) that wrap the Service its constructed with.

 Just to make sure this is as scalable as we want it to be, let's create another
 collection of resources that can be subordinate to the `ComputerSystem`.
 Let's